 Sometimes it can work for a limited time before breaking down.
-All these are troubles associated with a faulty furnace and before it’s fixed, there can be no hope of having a working AC again.
+All these are troubles associated with a faulty furnace, and before it’s fixed, there can be no hope of having a working AC again.

 Common AC Problems and How to Fix Them

-So knowing the parts of your furnace is also important.
+So knowing the parts of your furnace is also essential.
 They are very many depending on the type of furnace you have.
 So what are these problems that we might cause the furnace to stop working?

 A faulty thermostat